47colborne/dynamini/README.md

 * batch_find([keys]) - to retrieve multiple objects at once.
 * enqueue_for_save(attributes) - to add your object to the batch write queue, which automatically sends a batch_save at length 25.
-* flush_queue! - to flush the batch_save queue early.
+* flush_queue! - to send the items in batch_save queue before reaching length 25.
 * increment!({attribute1: amount, attribute2: amount}) - to update your record using DynamoDB's Atomic Counter functionality.
 (For more information, see http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/WorkingWithItems.html#WorkingWithItems.AtomicCounters )

 ## Configuration